Syllabus for Corporate Governance and Financial Decisions, Master Course

 The student will get one single grade, equivalent to 7.5 credits.

-Examination includes active participation in seminars including individual and groupwise, written as well as oral, assignments, and an individual written examination.
+Examination includes active participation in seminars including written as well as oral, assignments, done individually or in groups, and an individual written examination.
 The grade for the entire course is based on an assessment of all parts of the examination.